5 Ways to Save on Rent in Singapore

 • Newer neighbourhoods are very modern and may even look much like condominiums

-To give you an idea of the cost difference, a HDB apartment with 2 rooms starts at $1,500 to $2,000, while a 2-room private condominium usually range between $3,000 to $3,800.
+To give you an idea of the cost difference, a HDB apartment with 2 bedrooms (aka a 3-room HDB flat) starts at $2,300 to $3,080, while a 2 bedroom private condominium usually range between $3,500 to $4,500.
 It makes great money sense for one to rent an HDB, especially if you love space in land-starved Singapore or have moved here with your family.
 If you are looking to stay in Singapore for the long term, staying in an HDB will also help you to understand the local culture better and integrate better.

 5. Look for an All-In Rental Contract